lvh/lvh.github.io/posts/reverse-ungineering.rst

             encompasses many disciplines, including architectural (for
             lack of better word; I mean the American "civil engineer" here), chemical, electrical, and yes, computer.

-.. [#serious] I don't mean to characterize previous efforts as not
-              serious.
-They simply didn't have the tools to do what we can do today.

 .. [#tor] While it is very easy to make up a sensible-sounding
           narrative time line after the fact for the breakthroughs in